 Transformation typically follows a pattern in scripture.
 You draw near to the Lord and He draws near to you.
 Spiritual disciplines will, over time, create the transformation you are looking for to increase your faith and overcome the soul ties, lies, counterfeit identity, doubt, fear, and unbelief that steal your joy and blessings.

-Through spiritual disciplines, the path to your transformation is created, leading to victory!
+The path to your transformation is created through spiritual disciplines, leading to victory!

 A Deeper Look at Spiritual Disciplines | What They Are and Aren’t

 As mentioned, spiritual disciplines are habits and patterns that lead to transformation.
 They are actions.
-They are the practice of activating the Word, applying the words that the Spirit of God has spoken to your heart, and changing your mind, will, and emotions to align with them.
+They are practices that activate the Word, applying the words that the Spirit of God has spoken to your heart, and changing your mind, will, and emotions to align with them.

 In other words, they are physical ways to practice what you spiritually believe.